What Is Chronic Illness?

 Chronic illness is when the system lacks the energy to recover from one — or multiple — ailments.

-Energy in the body is deeply depleted.
-This lack of energy resources allows disease to spread.
+Energy in the body is deeply and continually depleted.
+The lack of system energy allows disease to spread.

 1 — The Beginnings Of Chronic Illness